 The are several advantages when it comes to working part time.
 We take a look at some of the main ones below.

 Undoubtedly the most significant advantage of working part time is the increased free time you have in your day.
 Of course, you may choose to spend this time in a variety of ways.
 Many parents choose to dedicate more time to their families.
 Another common way to make the most of this time is to expand your skill set or level up your qualifications through retraining.

 When you have less time to dedicate to your well-being and development, it can increase the likelihood of becoming burned out.
 Part-time workers typically benefit from increased flexibility, which is proven to reduce stress levels in the workplace.
 This can contribute towards a healthier work-life balance.

 A part-time job can provide you with valuable experience and training in an unfamiliar industry as employers may be initially reluctant to offer a new full-time role.
 It can also provide you with the opportunity to earn a higher overall salary, with some workers choosing to work two part-time roles instead of one.

 Another advantage of part-time work is the opportunity to save money.
 By working fewer days in the week, you can spend less on expensive commutes to and from work.
 You could also save money on your car insurance premium, with many insurers offering a lower price compared with those who use their vehicle every day.

 Working Part Time vs Full Time

-Can You Afford to Work Part Time?
+Can I Afford to Work Part Time?

 Be prepared to spend longer searching for that perfect role, particularly in areas that traditionally rely on a full-time workforce.
-An alternative may be consider asking for additional flexibility in your current role, such as working from home a couple of days each week.
+An alternative may be to consider asking for additional flexibility in your current role, such as working from home a couple of days each week.